oscar-franzen/Thinkpad_X1_Carbon_6th/README.md

-dom.event.clipboardevents.enabled | false | prevent websites from knowing if you copy or paste network.http.referer.trimmingPolicy | 1 | Send the URL without its query string in the Referer header network.http.referer.XOriginPolicy | 1 | Send Referer to same eTLD sites
+dom.event.clipboardevents.enabled | false | prevent websites from knowing if you copy or paste network.http.referer.trimmingPolicy | 1 | Send the URL without its query string in the Referer header network.http.referer.XOriginPolicy | 1 | Send Referer to same eTLD sites dom.event.contextmenu.enabled | false | disable hijacking of the context menu; __setting this to false will make Online Exchange email more annoying__